code-chronicles/Python/README.md

 # Python
-Provides python code that can be used as a starting point for various projects involving Microsoft Excel, SQL, Google Cloud BigQuery, among other platforms used for automation and ETL pipelines.
+Provides python code that can be used as a starting point for automation and generating scalable ETL pipelines.